greenelab/deep-review/sections/05_treat.md

 `TODO: write Treat intro`

 `TODO: just realised this wanders heavily into the categorization area.
 Need some high-level rearrangment?
 Could shift the first section below into the categorization section and leave the treatment here.`

 Given the ever-present need to make better interventions faster at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics and life history -- there is a long history of attempts to apply deep learning to the problem of treatment.
 Success in this area would also be very useful for directions like personalised healthcare or precision medicine [@doi:10.1056/NEJMp1006304 @doi:10.1155/2013/769639].
-Broadly, these may divided into methods for improved classification of patients (i.e. improved and those for development of new interventions.
+Earlier, we have written of the possibilities for patient categorization.
+Here we examine the potential for better treatment, which broadly, may divided into methods for improved choices of interventions for patients and those for development of new interventions.

 `TODO: Add representative papers about Modeling Metabolism and Chemical Reactivity`

 ### Categorizing patients for clinical decision making

-As long ago as 1996, Tu
-[@tag:Tu1996_anns] compared the effectiveness of artificial neural networks and logistic regression, questioning whether deep learning would replace traditional statistical methods for predicting medical outcomes such as myocardial infarction [@tag:Baxt1991_myocardial] or mortality [@tag:Wasson1985_clinical].
+As long ago as 1996, Tu [@tag:Tu1996_anns] compared the effectiveness of artificial neural networks and logistic regression, questioning whether deep learning would replace traditional statistical methods for predicting medical outcomes such as myocardial infarction [@tag:Baxt1991_myocardial] or mortality [@tag:Wasson1985_clinical].
 He posited that while neural networks have several advantages in representational power, the difficulties in interpretation may limit clinical applications.
 Similarly, in 2006 Lisboa and Taktak [@tag:Lisboa2006_review] examined the use of artificial neural networks in medical journals, concluding that they improved healthcare relative to traditional screening methods in 21 of 27 studies.

 `TODO: could really use some references for following paragraph`

-While further progress has been made in using deep learning for diagnosis, it is hindered by a challenge common to many deep learning
+While further progress has been made in using deep learning for clinical decision making, it is hindered by a challenge common to many deep learning
 applications: it is much easier to predict an outcome than to suggest an action to change the outcome.
 Several attempts at recasting the clinical decision making problem into a prediction problem (i.e. prediction of which treatment will most improve the patient's health) have accurately predicted prescription habits, but technical and medical challenges remain for clinical adoption (similar to those for categorization).
 In particular, remaining challenges include actionable interpretability of deep learning models, fitting deep models to limited and heterogeneous data, and integrating complex predictive models into a dynamic clinical environment.

 A critical challenge in moving from prediction to treatment recommendations is the necessity to establish a causal relationship for a recommendation.